-Dogs are inquisitive and will go sticking their muzzles into the den of a porcupine.
+Dogs are curious and stick their muzzles into a porcupine’s den.

 It would be best not to allow your dog to walk into wooded areas at dusk or dawn.
 Porcupines are nocturnal, and these are the times they are most active and are out hunting.

 There is a greater chance of a confrontation if this is a porcupine habitat.
-If this happens, your dog may come back with a muzzle full of quills.
+If this happens, your dog may return with a muzzle full of quills.

-Please keep your dog under a leash so that it does not roam around.
+Please keep your dog under a leash, so it does not roam around.
 Only let it out if you are sure there are no porcupines in the area.
 The same goes for cats.
-Keep in mind; treating your pets for quills is a long, tedious, and expensive process, so better to be safe than sorry.
+Remember that treating your pets for quills is a long, tedious, and expensive process, so better to be safe than sorry.

 I want to know if the porcupine made my dangerous mammals list.
 Find out here.